lucaskienast/Time-Series-Analysis/README.md

 - Vector Auto Regression Moving Average

 ## Time Series Forecasting with Exogeneous Variables
+An exogenous variable is one whose value is determined outside the model and is imposed on the model.
+In other words, variables that affect a model without being affected by it.

 - SARIMA with Exogenous Variables
 - Vector Autoregression Moving-Average with Exogenous Regressors